-Component Invested prior to payment.
-This is not currently in place out in the Exploration of these chooses to imprement this option, he will provide appropriate notice to Participants.
+The Periode offer I instant Period annate as negatively Home will guarantee the original award amount.
+Capital appreciation of Trust assets is not an investment objective.
+The Liquidator, may agree however, to the establishment of a procedure which allows for individual informal and non-hinding suppersions with respect to the manner in which their awards may be invested with the payment.
+This is not currently in place but if the Liquidator or Trustee chooses to implement this option, he will provide appropriate notice to Participants.
 In such an event, Home will not guarantee the original award amount.
 A participant's allocation within the funded account will be distributed to participants at the close of the liquidation, or at a predetermined date set in the individual's employment offer letter, the Annual CIP letter or the Plan.
 Funds will be distributed or forfeited according to the Distribution Decision Rules noted below.
 Participants must take their allocated distribution from the incentive compensation Trust account at the time of distribution (assets cannot be held in the trust or rolled over to an IRA or other qualified pension plans).
-Distributions will be made in cash and will be subject to all normal tax reporting upon distribution.
-The Trustee shall invest Trust assets so as to preserve principal, however if market conditions affect the principal
+Distributions will be made in cash and will be subject to all normal tax withholding and reporting; the Trustee will be directed to file all necessary tax reporting upon distribution.